MarcoAFC/BattleshipGenerator/README.md

   - Destroyer, size 3 boat, 2.
   - Cruiser, size 2 boat, 3.
   - Submarine, size 1 boat, 4.

+  The objective, for the player, is to find out where the ships are spreaded in the board based on minimal information given by the program regarding to a few boats placings, such as some empty tiles, some boat tiles and the number of boat pieces in any given row or column.
+When the player correctly marks the position of all boats, the game is won.

 ## Usage
   To download and use this program, please clone the repository to your environment, then open the terminal in the corresponding file and use the command **Make**.\